How to Report Crypto Losses on Your Taxes

 Challenges of reporting your crypto tax losses on your tax return

-Calculating and reporting losses for each of your cryptocurrency trades in a tax year can be tedious and painstaking.
-It can also be troublesome to generate gains and losses reports when you have transferred crypto between wallets (such as Coinbase and Binance), because exchanges may not know the original cost basis of the transferred coin.
+It can also be troublesome to generate gains and losses reports when you have transferred crypto between wallets (such as Coinbase and Binance), because even the best crypto exchanges may not know the original cost basis of the transferred coin.

 Do you pay taxes on crypto losses?